andreas-wilm/microsoft-roadshow-hongkong-09-2019/workshop.md

 At the end, you should be able to answer what the most likely disease causing factors were.

+If you ran out of time, have a look at this [completed Notebooks (as static pdf)](automl-on-variants-complete.pdf).

 ## Cleaning up